iverbova/DSI_Team6/README.md

 **Key Findings:**

-- `Price per Unit`: Higher prices slightly increases Quantity on average.
+- `Price per Unit`: Higher prices slightly increases quantity on average.
 The effect is small but statistically significant at 1% level.

 - `Gender` (Female vs. Male): No clear evidence of gender-based differences in purchase quantity.